 Have you ever fell ill due from food served by a national chain restaurant?

 In February through March and May through June 1982, 47 people fell ill with a rare form of E. coli after eating hamburgers at McDonald’s in Oregon and Michigan.
 The strain of E.coli was so rare that testing showed negative for the bacteria and hospitals had trouble knowing how to treat the patients.

 The outbreak caused by this rare strain of E. coli resulted in published concerns over identifying bacteria that could affect the nation’s entire food supply and raised awareness of animals in raised in concentrated animal feeding operations (CAFOs).

 The result was disastrous.
-732 people were affected with E. coli., Four children died and 178 suffered permanent kidney and brain damage.
+732 people were affected with E. coli.
+Four children died and 178 suffered permanent kidney and brain damage.
 The outbreak practically bankrupted the chain and led to stronger government regulations of food handling.
-Improved testing by Jack-in-the-Box and the industry led to a major reduction in E. coli cases in fast food hamburger.
+Improved testing by Jack-in-the-Box and the industry led to a major reduction in E. coli cases in fast food hamburgers.

 Burger King suffered its first major food poisoning crisis in 1997.
-Sixteen people suffered E.coli symptoms from the tainted hamburger.
-As they looked for the source of the contamination, Burger King removed all hamburgers from its menu in 650 of its 1,650 locations selling only chicken and fish.
+16 people suffered E.coli symptoms from the tainted hamburger.
+As they looked for the source of the contamination, Burger King removed all hamburgers from its menu in 650 of its 1,650 locations, selling only chicken and fish.

 The source turned out to be an Arkansas-based beef processor named Hudson Food.
 The USDA inspected the processing facility and then summarily asked Hudson to close the facility and recall the hamburger made there since June.
 Inspectors found that Hudson saved unprocessed meat overnight and added it to the next day's production.
 Hudson recalled more than 25 million pounds of beef and Burger King severed their business relationship with the meat supplier.